The canonical ring of a stacky curve: Inductive theorems: genus zero, 2-saturated

 These give rise to relations with underlined initial term; these are initial since they dominate any monomial of $R'$ by the block ordering and the remaining terms by inspection.
 Since a monomial is not in the spanning set if and only if it is divisible by one of

 this completes the proof of (b).

-For (c), consideration of initial terms gives that the new relations are minimal---each successive leading term is not in the linear span of the previous initial terms (and, since leading terms are quadratic (i.e.~products of exactly two generators), necessarily not in the ideal generated by the previous leading terms).
-This completes the proof. \end{proof}
+For (c) and (d), the proof follows as in Theorem \ref{T:particular-stacky-gin}: consideration of initial terms gives that the new relations are minimal---each successive leading term is not in the linear span of the previous initial terms (and, since leading terms are quadratic (i.e.~products of exactly two generators), necessarily not in the ideal generated by the previous leading terms). \end{proof}